aio-libs/aiomonitor/README.rst

 =============

-**aiomonitor-ng** is a (temporary) fork of **aiomonitor** with support for Python 3.10+ and additional usability &amp; debuggability improvements.
+**aiomonitor-ng** is a (temporary) fork of **aiomonitor** with support for Python 3.10+ and additional usability & debuggability improvements.

 **aiomonitor** is a module that adds monitor and cli capabilities for asyncio_ applications.
 Idea and code were borrowed from curio_ project.